ankitshah009/TacSense/README.md

   - High-quality, natural-sounding speech synthesis with emotion and style control.
   - Voice cloning from short audio prompts.
   - Low-latency generation for real-time applications.
+- **LiveKit Voice Streaming**:
+  - Uses a local LiveKit server for WebRTC audio capture.
+  - Generates access tokens via the backend for secure connections.
+- **Video Search Capability**:
+  - Upload a video and search its transcript for keywords.
 - **Multimodal Input Processing**:
   - Voice command analysis for emotion and urgency.
   - Text input processing for tactical queries and intent classification.